 Before joining Coblentz, Sarah clerked for the Honorable A. Wallace Tashima on the U.S. Court of Appeals for the Ninth Circuit and for the Honorable Maxine M. Chesney on the U.S. District Court for the Northern District of California.
 She was also an associate at a boutique environmental and energy firm in San Francisco, where she handled litigation and regulatory matters.

 Sarah is admitted to practice in the Northern District of California, and in the Ninth and Federal Circuits.

 Sarah earned her J.D. magna cum laude from Harvard Law School in 2015.
 While in law school, she interned at the U.S. Department of Justice in Washington, D.C.
+Before law school, Sarah was a congressional aide to a U.S. Senator.
 She earned her B.A. with high honors in politics and environmental science from the University of Virginia.